Australian Taxation Office

 Under the Tax Agent Services Act 2009 (TASA) we can disclose information to the ATO if it is for the purpose of administering taxation laws.

-When we approve a new registration application we notify the ATO that the agent is now registered with us.
-This enables the agent to contact the ATO and arrange access to their online services such as the Tax Agent Portal or BAS Agent Portal.
+When we approve a new registration application we notify the ATO that the tax practitioner is now registered with us.
+This enables the tax or BAS agent to contact the ATO and arrange access to their online services such as Online services for agents.

 When we reject renewal applications or suspend/terminate a registration we also notify the ATO of our decision, to enable them to remove the agent’s access to their online services.